Pranesh-Projects/Login-Registration-Application/README.md

 # Login-Registration-Application
-Registration and Login with Spring Boot, Spring Security, Thymeleaf, Hibernate and MySQL
+Spring Security Project to Registration and Login user with Spring Boot, Spring Security, Thymeleaf, Hibernate and MySQL.

+I used 'IntelliJ IDEA' for IDE, 'Thymeleaf' for 'MySQL' for Database.